Roll-On Roll-Off Skip Hire

 The size of RoRo you need depends on how much waste you need to dispose of.
 As a guide, we have indicated the number of black bags each container can hold in the table above.

-It might seem counterintuitive, but if you’re disposing of heavy materials, you should choose a smaller container like our 20-yard RoRo so it falls within road weight limits.
-Larger RoRos, like the 40-yard, are better suited to lighter, high-volume, bulky waste.
+If you’re disposing of heavy materials, you should choose a smaller container like our 20-yard RoRo so it falls within road weight limits.
+Larger RoRo's, like the 40-yard, are better suited to lighter, high-volume, bulky waste.

 For more information, see our chart above.